limettejs/website/docs/getting-started/create-a-project.md

 - **routes/**: This folder contains all the routes of your app.
 These pages are server side rendered.

 - **islands/**: This folder contains all the islands.
-These components are server side rendered and hydrated on the browser.
+These components are client side rendered by default with the option for server side rendering and hydration on the browser.